 Just as with most products, there are different types of marine batteries, and which one you buy will depend on what sort of appliance you need to power.
 That can sound overwhelming if you’re not an expert, but don’t worry – that’s what we’re here for.
 We’re going to quickly describe the three basic types of marine batteries so you can easily understand the difference and intuitively know which type of battery is best for your situation.

-Marine Starting Batteries – As their name implies, starting batteries give you a short, powerful burst of electricity that’s great for quickly starting an engine or appliance and is rapidly recharged by the engine alternator.
-Starting batteries should not be used for powering appliances or trolling motors.
+Marine Starting Batteries for Boats – As their name implies, starter batteries for boats give you a short, powerful burst of electricity that’s great for quickly starting an engine or appliance and is rapidly recharged by the engine alternator.
+Marine starting batteries should not be used for powering appliances or trolling motors.

 Marine Deep Cycle Batteries – If you’re looking for something more heavy-duty, then you’ll definitely want a deep cycle battery.
-Deep cycle batteries are designed to discharge slowly over a long period of time and they can last for hundreds of charging and discharging cycles.
-In contrast to starting batteries, deep cycle batteries are perfect for powering appliances like audio systems, windlasses, and depth-finders, and they’re suitable for powering electric trolling motors.
+In comparing deep cycle vs starting batteries, deep cycle batteries are designed to discharge slowly over a long period of time and they can last for hundreds of charging and discharging cycles.
+In contrast to starting batteries, which are more for quick bursts of power, deep cycle batteries in general are perfect for powering appliances like audio systems, windlasses, and depth-finders, and they’re suitable for powering electric trolling motors.

 Marine Dual-Purpose Batteries – If you want a starting and deep cycle battery combined into one great battery, then you’ll need to find yourself a marine dual-purpose battery.
 Keep in mind that a dual-purpose battery is not as efficient as a separate starter battery and deep cycle battery combination, but if you don’t want to spring for two different marine batteries or if you have a smaller boat and don’t have a lot of space, then dual-purpose batteries are a great economic option.